Best apps for celebrating Chinese New Year

 Play your favorite Blizzard game!

-Blizzard traditionally celebrates major holidays around the world with in-game events for titles like Heroes of the Storm, Overwatch, and World of Warcraft, and Chinese New Year is no different: During the next few weeks, you can get special bonuses, play mini-games like the Rooster Race, get themed mounts, and more during the company's "Lunar Festival."
+Blizzard traditionally celebrates major holidays around the world with in-game events for titles like Heroes of the Storm and Overwatch, and Chinese New Year is no different: During the next few weeks, you can get special bonuses, play mini-games, get themed skins, and more during the company's "Lunar Festival."
 If you're a fan of Blizzard's games, it's a great time to play!

 How are you celebrating Chinese New Year?